 As a parent or primary caregiver, you have a lot of influence on your child.
 He or she will follow your example, so it’s important for you to be a good role model.
 Healthy eating and physical activity should involve the entire family, not just the child who is overweight or obese.
 Try not to think of the changes you’re making as a temporary “diet” or “program.”
 You are developing lifelong habits to improve the health of your whole family.

 Here are a few tips:

-The information herein on "Children Overweight & Obese" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Children Overweight & Obese" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.